aseprite/docs/wintab.md

-# WinTab
+# Wintab

-`WinTab32.dll` is a library/DLL/API used to communicate with your stylus/tablet (Wacom, etc.).
+Wintab (`WinTab32.dll`) is an ancient API created by Wacom to communicate tablet-like devices with Windows programs.
+Before Windows 8, this was the "de facto" standard used to access pressure information from tablets created by Wacom and other brands.
+Since Windows 8, Microsoft introduced a new official API: the Pointer API/Windows Ink.

 Sometimes, when we load this DLL the program just hangs or doesn't work properly.
-We don't know why this happen, but there are few users experimenting this (maybe a buggy `WinTab32.dll`, or maybe a buggy Aseprite).

-Sometimes the problem is solved reinstalling the driver, sometimes the problem persists.
-As a first attempt, if you can execute Aseprite correctly, you can disable the driver going to *Edit > Preferences > Experimental*:
+You might solve this reinstalling drivers or restarting Windows.
+If the problem persists one first attempt would be to use the Pointer API from [Tablet options](tablet.md), or disabling Wintab usage from *Edit > Preferences > Tablet* (or *Edit > Preferences > Experimental* in old versions):

 ![Don't load the WinTab driver](wintab/disable-wintab.png)

+## Aseprite doesn't start

 If you cannot even start the program, you can execute Aseprite with the `-disable-wintab` parameter (available since Aseprite v1.2):

     "C:\Program Files\Aseprite\Aseprite.exe" -disable-wintab

-This will bypass the `WinTab32.dll` loading process.
-Your stylus might not work correctly, but at least Aseprite can be executed and used with your mouse/trackpad.
+This will avoid loading `WinTab32.dll` file.
+Your tablet might not work correctly, but at least Aseprite can be executed and used with your mouse/trackpad (or again, you can try the [Windows Pointer API](tablet.md)).

 ## Steam